 Eucalyptus oil is usually associated with coughs and colds.
 The plant is an ingredient in many different cough remedies and chest rubs, and chances are you know the scent well.

 But did you know that it’s also great for pain and inflammation?
-In Brazil, eucalyptus essential oil is a well known folk remedy for pain management and in 2003, its effectiveness was corroborated by a university study.
+In Brazil, eucalyptus essential oil is a well-known folk remedy for pain management, and university studies have corroborated its effectiveness.

-Use frankincense essential oil for inflammation and it can relieve muscle and joint pain.
-In fact, the effectiveness of this oil is so well known that it is used by many in the treatment of arthritis.
-Frankincense oil helps to control inflammation by keeping certain inflammatory molecules in check, while also preventing excessive breakdown of cartilage in the joints.
+Though it’s probably not a common item in your home, frankincense essential oil is commonly used for inflammation and to relieve muscle and joint pain.
+In fact, the effectiveness of this oil is so well known that it is used by many as an arthritis treatment.
+Frankincense oil helps control inflammation by keeping certain inflammatory molecules in check while also preventing the excessive breakdown of cartilage in the joints.

-To use frankincense oil for inflammation, combine 1 or 2 drops with each tablespoon of a carrier oil and massage into the problem area.
+To use frankincense oil for inflammation, combine 1 or 2 drops with a tablespoon of carrier oil and massage into the problem area.

 Check with your doctor or medical professional before substituting a natural remedy for any prescription medications.